 Boasting premium locale and timeless historic charm, pre-war apartments in New York City are forever in demand.
-When nurtured, these often century-old properties emit an elegance rare in modern architecture, leaving pre-war homeowners as gatekeepers of past metropolitan elegance.
+When nurtured, these often century-old properties emit an elegance rare in modern architecture, leaving pre-war residents as gatekeepers of past metropolitan elegance.

 However, a rich history doesn’t come without flaws.
 As experienced pre-war renovation contractors in New York City, Gallery KBNY helps clients turn their pre-war palettes into masterpieces.
 We also know how much work is needed before each unveiling.
 Thanks to scattered ownership and inevitable decay, pre-war properties often require significant planning and renovation before they can meet their full and pristine potential.